Lol9tor/DuckHuntReact/README.md

 - Duck flies a bit over borders
 - There is no left, up-left, down-left direction(it's because I need to mirrorly rotate sprite)
-- No Redux.
-At least for now.
+- No full Redux.
+Just add base logic.

 ##### I would like to ask you be more condescending for this project.
 ###### I created it withing 7 hours, so please don't punish me too much.
 I haven't added Redux, because it takes some time to do routine job(creating actions, reducers, connecting functions), I know how to work with it and if I have more time, I add it.
 If u ask me to add it, I will.